gpeddle/jobhunt-api/docs/step01-analysis/index.md

 3. A series of test questions and answers must be created.
    - A real system would require a full life-cycle for Questions.
    - This example is limited to a single, static set of questions for use in validation.
+4. Incoming records have no Id specified, and *Name* is not a realistic key, so this example does not update any existing record.
+If present, the *Id* value is ignored.

 ## Bounded Context